 - Place the machine on a firm, stationary surface capable of supporting the intended load directly under the desired work area. - Connect to an appropriate power source.
 AC: connect to a grounded 15A AC power supply.
-Be careful the power cord remains slack at maximum height and does not become entangled in the machine, which may lead to electrical shock or instability. - Install front and rear outriggers in their designated positions.
-Using the drill and hex driver, level the chassis by adjusting each of the leveling jacks until the bubble level is centered.
-(See Figure 3.4)
+Be careful the extension cord remains slack at maximum height and does not become entangled in the machine, which may lead to electrical shock or instability.